tfujisawa/tr2_tutorial/README.md

 ## An example with Sistrurus rattle snake data

-The Sistrurus data set contains sequence alingments of 19 loci sampled from two species (and six subspecies) of *Sistrurus* rattle snakes.
+The Sistrurus data set contains sequence alingments of 19 loci sampled from two species (including six subspecies) of *Sistrurus* rattle snakes.
 [Kubatko et al. (2011)](https://academic.oup.com/sysbio/article/60/4/393/1605022) inferred species-level phylogeny and tested their species status.
 They reported that one subspecies, *S. catenatus catenatus* has distinct species status, but other subspecies did not.
 We reanalyse this data set.

 The alignments and reconstructed trees are available from its TreeBase site <https://www.treebase.org/treebase-web/search/study/summary.html?id=11174>.